In order to become a Specialist Vape Retailer (SVR) you need to apply to the Vaping regulatory Authority.

 Some helpful definitions for you in this process:

-If you’re currently a general retailer that sells vaping products and wants to expand your business or you’re intending to set up a new business, then you need to have at least one fixed premise or store that has or will have at least 70 percent of its total sales from vaping products in order to be a Specialist Vape Retailer (SVR).
+If you’re currently a general retailer that sells vaping products and wants to expand your business or you’re intending to set up a new business, then you need to have at least one fixed physical premises or store that is at least 300 metres away from the nearest school or marae, and your store will need to have at least 70 percent of its total sales from vaping products.

-Importers, manufacturers and distributors cannot apply to be an SVR as they do not sell vaping products to the public.
+Importers, manufacturers and distributors cannot apply to be an SVR if they do not sell vaping products to the public at retail.
 However, the retailers they sell products to may apply to be an SVR.
-If you are an importer, manufacturer or distributor who also sells to the public then you can apply to be an SVR as well.
-SVRs are the ones that own the vaping products and sell them to the public.
+If you are an importer, manufacturer or distributor who also sells to the public at retail then you can apply to be an SVR as well.
+SVRs are the ones that own the vaping products in their retail store and sell them to the public.

-- Once your access to HARP is approved you need to create and submit both a Specialist Vape Retailer application and individual Approved Vaping Premises application for each premises you wish to operate as an SVR from..
+• Once your access to HARP is approved you need to create and submit both a specialist vape retailer application and individual approved vaping premises applications for each premises you wish to operate as an SVR from.

-- If you have a website you intend to sell through then you need to complete an application for that site to become an Approved Internet Site.
+• If you also have a website you intend to sell through then you need to complete an application for that site to become an approved internet site.

 Before you start an application for any approved premises you will need to have to hand:

-- Photos of all your points of sale
+4. Photos of all your points of sale.

-There are also fees that apply for each application and you will have the option to pay by debit/credit card or request an invoice during the application process.
-Applications will only be processed when the applicable fees have been paid.
+Assessment fees apply for each application you make, and you will have the option to pay by debit/credit card or request an invoice during the application process.
+Applications will only be processed once the applicable fees have been paid.

 The fees are:

-Once payment has been received, your applications will then be assessed.
+Once payment has been received, your application will be assessed.
 You can check the progress of your applications in HARP.

 To help you there are guides available on how to apply through HARP: